mixxxdj/mixxx/source/glossary.rst

    metadata
-    It allows information such as the title, artist, album, track number, and other information about the file to be stored in the file itself.
+    It allows information such as the title, artist, album, track number, and other information about the file to be stored in the audio file itself, see `<https://en.wikipedia.org/wiki/ID3>`_ .
+Mixxx stores additional metadata
+    about a file in it's database, like :term:`beatgrid`, waveform data, :term:`hotcues <hotcue>`, playlists, crates, number of plays, etc. .

    CDJ
      CDJ is a term used originally to describe a line of CD players from Pioneer